 - diagnosing or monitoring kidney disease

-- checking for metabolic acidosis (when the kidneys don’t remove enough acid from the body or when the body produces too much acid, as might happen in uncontrolled diabetes)
+- checking for metabolic acidosis (when the kidneys don’t remove enough acid from the body or when the body produces too much acid, as might happen in diabetes that’s not well-managed)

 - finding the cause of a paralysis attack